OpenDSA/OpenDSA/RST/en/PIFLA/NonRegular.rst

 A language is not even just those sets that can be described in English, or a mix of English and math notation.

-We will come back to these and similar questions later in the book.
+We will come back to these and similar questions later.
 They relate to issues of Turing decideable vs. Turing acceptable languages, P vs. NP, and what questions about languages are decideable vs. undecideable.